Angelo Barrile: Private life

-Angelo Barrile’s parents immigrated to Switzerland in the beginning of the 1970s as a working-class family from Sicily.
+Angelo Barrile's parents immigrated to Switzerland in the beginning of the 1970s as a working-class family from Sicily.
 Born in Winterthur as the first of two boys, Angelo Barrile grew up in Pfungen, where he went to kindergarten and primary school from 1981 to 1989.
-After obtaining his degree from Kantonsschule Rychenberg (high school) in 1996, he graduated in Medicine from the University of Zürich in 2002.
+After obtaining his degree from Kantonsschule Rychenberg (high school) in 1996, he graduated in medicine from the University of Zürich in 2002.
 Angelo Barrile lives in the city of Zürich and is in a civil union with his long-term life partner.

 Professional career

-In 2003, Angelo Barrile started working as assistant doctor in the chirurgical clinic of the Muri hospital (Freiamt).
-From 2004 to 2005, he was assistant doctor in the medical clinic in the Bülach hospital.
-From 2006 to 2009, he was assistant doctor in the psychiatric hospital of the University of Zürich and from 2009 to 2012 assistant doctor in the psychiatric-psychological service of the city of Zurich.
-Since 2012, he is a doctor in a group practice for general internal medicine in Zurich.
+In 2003, Angelo Barrile started working as an assistant doctor in the chirurgical clinic of the Muri hospital (Freiamt).
+From 2004 to 2005, he was an assistant doctor in the medical clinic in the Bülach hospital.
+From 2006 to 2009, he was an assistant doctor in the psychiatric hospital of the University of Zürich and from 2009 to 2012 an assistant doctor in the psychiatric-psychological service of the city of Zurich.
+Since 2012, he has been a doctor in a group practice for general internal medicine in Zurich.